-As soon as I saw Sandra Denneler’s Cinco de Mayo Pinata Cookies on SheKnows.com, I knew her concept would be perfect for present shaped cookies.
-I love giving sweets as gifts at the holidays and am excited to share these with friends and family this Christmas.
+As soon as I saw Sandra Denneler’s Cinco de Mayo Pinata Cookies on SheKnows.com, I knew her concept would be perfect for present-shaped cookies.
+I love giving sweets as gifts during the holidays and am excited to share these with friends and family this Christmas.

 Each little Christmas present cookie has three layers, the center layer has a hole cut into it, so you can hide a sweet surprise inside.
 I chose to use Christmas M&M minis, which fit perfectly, look festive, and taste great alongside the cookie.

 My sweet little cookie gifts are decorated using modeling chocolate.
 If you are a regular reader here, you know it is my go-to decorating medium.
 I’m not a big fan of the flavor of fondant, but if you are, you can use it to decorate your cookies, instead.

 My exchange student and I had a lot of fun designing each individual cookie.
 My favorite is the polka dot pattern.
 You can make them as detailed or simple as you like.

 For those of you who would prefer not to decorate your cookies, you can simply package them in printed cellophane bags and tie them with a ribbon (pictured at left.)